suryakolachana/SF-Crime-Spark-Kafka-Integration/README.md

 # In this Project You will draw on the skills and knowledge you've learned to create a Kafka server to produce data, and ingest data through Spark Structured Streaming.

 # Development Environment
-  You may choose to create your project in the workspace we provide here, or if you wish to develop your project locally, you will need to set up your environment properly as       described below:

   Spark 2.4.3
   Scala 2.11.x
   Java 1.8.x